ZjjConan/VLM-LwEIB/README.md

 - We evaluate LwEIB on three widely used and challenging few-shot generalization tasks.
 Experimental results show that LwEIB achieves leading performance among all compared methods in all evaluated benchmarks.

 ## All Results over Three Benchmarks
-Results reported below are average accuracy across 11 recognition datasets over 3 seeds.
+Results reported below are average accuracy across 3 evaluated test settings.
 Please refer to our paper for more details.

 | Method | Base2New (HM) | Cross-Datasets | Domain Generalization | Avg |
 | -----: | :-----------: | :------------: | :-------------------: | :-: |